pouchdb-community/ember-pouch/README.md

 ## Changelog

-* **2.0.0** - Ember CLI support!
+* **2.0.0** - Ember CLI support, due to some amazing support by @fsmanuel!
 Bower and npm support are deprecated now; you are recommended to use Ember CLI instead.
+* **1.2.5** - Last release with regular Bower/npm support via bundle javascript in the `dist/` directory.
 * **1.0.0** - First release